MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 The module `View2D` is now displaying the smoothed image.

 To compare the processed and unprocessed image, click on the output connector of the module `ImageLoad` to display the original image in the Output Inspector.
-The Output Inspectors greatest advantage is, that it´s able to display the output of any connector in the process chain (as long as an intrepretable format is used).
+The Output Inspectors greatest advantage is, that it's able to display the output of any connector in the process chain (as long as an intrepretable format is used).
 Simply click the connector or connection to find out more about the modules output.

 You can also inspect changes between a processed and unprocessed image by adding a second or even third viewer (to make it gradient) to your network.
 We will be using a second 'View2D'-module.
 Notice how the second Viewer is numbered for you to be able to distinguish them better.
 It might be important to know at this point, that numerous connections can be established from one output-connector but an input-connector can only receive one stream of data.
 Please connect the module `ImageLoad` to the second viewer to display the images twice.
 You can now scroll through the slices of both viewers and inspect the images.